TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-querytimeouts.md

 In general command timeouts can be self-serve investigated using [query data store](https://docs.microsoft.com/sql/relational-databases/performance/monitoring-performance-by-using-the-query-store?view=sql-server-ver15 ). exec_type != 0 captures failed queries and 3 is timeout.

 That said, using wait stats for failed queries we can understand the bottlenecks; in many cases.
-Follow the docuemnt [Investigate Waitstats](https://docs.microsoft.com/sql/relational-databases/performance/monitoring-performance-by-using-the-query-store?view=sql-server-ver15#Waiting) to further analyze waits.
+Follow the document [Investigate Waitstats](https://docs.microsoft.com/sql/relational-databases/performance/monitoring-performance-by-using-the-query-store?view=sql-server-ver15#Waiting) to further analyze waits.

 If the query bottleneck on IO :
 * Increase the query timeout.